 Following the 2015 fire and haze season, GAR has been involved in long-term rehabilitation of a peat conservation area of around 2,600 hectares in West Kalimantan that was damaged by fire.

 GAR is collaborating with technical experts to rehabilitate the peat area to its natural state.
 Measures include restoring the peatland’s hydrology and water-table to reduce the risk of fire.
-As of end 2018, GAR has also replanted an area of around 200 hectares with 15 plant species.
+As of end 2018, GAR has re-vegetated more than 350 hectares of the peat area with 15 plant species.
 GAR is also carrying out Participatory Mapping and Participatory Conservation Planning with local communities in the area to ensure that they are involved in and support the rehabilitation of the area.
 Concurrently, GAR is working with the communities on long-term fire prevention through the Desa Makmur Peduli Api programme.

 Read more about our efforts on peat rehabilitation here.